 WD-50

-The WD-40 was created by Mark Engler in CO and has been a staple in everyones fly box, the WD-50 created by Carl Stouts should be right next to it.
-The WD stands for the wood duck feathers used for the tail and wing case.
-This can also be swapped out for mallard flank.
-Grey, olive, and black seem to be my most productive colors, but experiment with red and purple if you dare.
-The WD-50 is a deadly little fly trailed behind a dry or fished sub surface in your nymph rig.
+Originally created by Mark Engler in Colorado, the WD-40 has been a staple in every angler’s fly box.
+The WD-50, designed by Carl Stouts, deserves a spot right beside it.
+The “WD” refers to the wood duck feathers used for the tail and wing case, though mallard flank can be substituted as well.
+My most productive colors are grey, olive, and black, but don’t hesitate to experiment with red and purple for something different.
+The WD-50 is a deadly little fly, perfect for trailing behind a dry or fishing subsurface in your nymph rig.

 WD-50 Ingredients & Recipe: